-Some solar businesses, such as Tesla, are making it even easier to claim your IRS solar tax credit by bundling the solar roof and solar panel installation together.
+Some solar businesses, such as Tesla, are making it even easier to claim your IRS solar tax credit by bundling solar purchases — such as solar panels and batteries.
 Check to see if your local solar provider offers bundling as an option to make it easier to keep track of your expenses and file for your ITC.

-However, keep in mind that if you do not owe federal taxes, you will not receive any credits or refunds.
-Furthermore, you cannot apply the federal tax credit to any state taxes that you may owe.
+You also cannot apply the federal tax credit to state taxes.
 If you owe federal taxes, but in a lesser amount than your credit, you will only receive a credit up to the amount you owe.
-Fortunately, the remainder of any credit unused will roll over to the following tax year (and for up to 20 years after that!).
-And, if you previously met the criteria for claiming a tax credit, but forgot to claim it in past years, you can file an amended tax return to get your solar tax credit.
+Fortunately, the solar ITC can carry over to the next tax year.
+And, if you previously met the criteria for the solar ITC but forgot to claim it, you can file an amended tax return for last year to get your solar tax credit.

 Solar Tax Credit carryover in 2022

 If you are interested in claiming the solar ITC, you will need to do so for the same tax year that your home solar system is installed.
 This means that if you purchased solar panels at the end of 2021 and the installation isn’t complete until January 2022, you will claim the solar tax credit on your 2022 tax return.